joelparkerhenderson/gracenote-api-scripts/README.md

   * Try waiting a minute then try just 1 call.

 If you need more help, please open an issue and we'll take a look.

+## How to filter JSON with `jq`

+One way to filter JSON and format it is to use the `jq` command.

+To learn `jq` please see https://stedolan.github.io/jq/

+For example, if we care most about showtims, and not about the movie content, then we can use the `jq` command to delete many of the JSON fields.

+Example:

+    cat demo-output.json |
+    jq 'del(.[] |
+    	.advisories,
+    	.animation,
+    	.audience,
+    	.descriptionLang,
+    	.directors,
+    	.entityType,
+    	.genres,
+    	.longDescription,
+    	.officialUrl,
+    	.preferredImage,
+    	.qualityRating,
+    	.ratings,
+    	.releaseDate,
+    	.releaseYear,
+    	.runTime,
+    	.shortDescription,
+    	.subType,
+    	.titleLang,
+    	.topCast,
+		.showtimes[].barg,
+		.showtimes[].quals,
+		.showtimes[].ticketURI
+    	)'

+To see the result, see the file `demo-output-with-filtering.json`.

+The filtering saves approximately half the data size.